Sakha Republic: Economy

-Industry generates slightly above 50% of the gross national product of Sakha, stemming primarily from mineral exploitation.
-Industrial enterprises are concentrated in the capital Yakutsk, as well as in Aldan, Mirny, Neryungri, Pokrovsk, and Udachny.
-The diamond, gold, and tin ore mining industries are the major focus of the economy.
-Uranium ore is beginning to be mined.
-The Turkic-speaking Sakha people are engaged in politics, government, finance, economy, and cattle-breeding (horses and cows for milk and meat).
-The Paleoasian indigenous peoples are hunters, fishermen, and reindeer herders.
-As of 2008, Sakha Republic is the 19th most developed federal subject in Russia.

 The largest companies in the region include Alrosa, Yakutugol, Yakutskenergo, and Yakutia Airlines.

+Controversial social support policy in the area is largely afforded to people less at need despite rural poverty remaining high.

+Mining

+The Mirny diamond mine and other diamond mines are important sources of exports for the region.
+In additon, tin and gold mining have been major but controversial industries for over 100 years.

 Transportation

 Water transport ranks first for cargo turnover.
 There are six river ports, two seaports (Tiksi and Zelyony Mys).
 Four shipping companies, including the Arctic Sea Shipping Company, operate in the republic.
 The republic's main waterway is the Lena River, which links Yakutsk with the rail station of Ust-Kut in Irkutsk Oblast.

 Air transport is the most important for transporting people.
 Airlines connect the republic with most regions of Russia.
 Yakutsk Airport has an international terminal.

 Two federal roads pass the republic.
-They are Yakutsk–Skovorodino (A360 Lena highway) and Yakutsk–Magadan (M56 Kolyma Highway).
+They are Nizhny Bestyakh–Skovorodino (A360 Lena highway) and Nizhny Bestyakh–Magadan (M56 Kolyma Highway).

-However, due to the presence of permafrost, use of asphalt is not practical, and therefore the roads are made of clay.
-When heavy rains blow over the region, the roads often turn to mud, sometimes stranding hundreds of travelers in the process.
+However, due to the presence of permafrost, use of asphalt was formerly impractical, and therefore the roads were made of clay until being paved by 2014.
+Prior to the paving of these roads, when heavy rains blew over the region, the roads often turned to mud, sometimes stranding hundreds of travelers in the process.
+The Lena Bridge is under construction across the Lena, which will connect Yakutsk to Nizhny Bestyakh, and thus the rest of the Russian road network, year-round.
+Construction began in 2024, and is planned to last until 2028.

 The Berkakit–Tommot railroad is currently in operation.
-It links the Baikal Amur Mainline with the industrial centers in South Sakha.
-Construction of the Amur Yakutsk Mainline continues northward; the railway was completed to Nizhny Bestyakh, across the river from Yakutsk, in 2013.
-Though this one-track railroad from Tommot to Nizhny Bestyakh is under temporary operation (30% of its full capacity), the federal agency for railways declared that this railroad would be in full operation in fall 2015.
-Also the private company is now constructing the transport and logistics center in Nizhny Bestyakh.
+It links the Baikal-Amur Mainline with the industrial centers in South Sakha.
+Construction of the Amur–Yakutsk Mainline continues northward; the railway was completed to Nizhny Bestyakh, across the river from Yakutsk, in 2013.
+Though this one-track railroad from Tommot to Nizhny Bestyakh was under temporary operation (30% of its full capacity), the federal agency for railways declared that this railroad would be in full operation in fall 2015.
+Since 2019, there have been passenger trains between Nizhny Bestyakh and the rest of Russia.